Nyerguds/MobiusMapEditor/README.md

 * Fixed bug where tool windows can be closed with [Alt]+[F4], causing the editor to crash when trying to re-open them.
 * Fixed tab indices on the "New Map" dialog, so the radio buttons are selected by default.
 * Mobile Radar Jammer and Mobile Gap Generator now show different facings for their "turrets".
-* Fixed a bug in the power balance tool which made it ignore the first House
+* Fixed a bug in the power balance tool which made it ignore the first House.
 * Added a silo storage capacity tool.
 * Added a section in the map settings for scenario-specific options in RA maps.
 * Added a rules editing field for RA maps that allows editing/adding ini sections not handled by the editor.
 Changing building bibs, power and resource storage in this will immediately affect the editor.